Building a Line Following Robot with TCS34725 RGB Sensor

 1. Start with Kp only.
 Set Ki = 0 and Kd = 0.
 Then, gradually increase Kp from a low value (e.g., 5) until the robot begins to follow the line.
 If it overshoots and oscillates, reduce Kp slightly.

 2. Add Ki carefully.
-For instance, if the robot consistently drifts to one side or misses gentle curves, increase Ki in small increments (e.g., 0.5).
+If the robot consistently drifts to one side or misses gentle curves, increase Ki in small increments (e.g., 0.5).
 Too much Ki causes slow oscillation and instability.

 3. Add Kd only if needed.
-In contrast, if the robot oscillates even after tuning Kp, a small Kd value (e.g., 0.5 to 2.0) can dampen the oscillation.
+If the robot oscillates even after tuning Kp, a small Kd value (e.g., 0.5 to 2.0) can dampen the oscillation.
 Avoid setting Kd too high, as it can make the robot sluggish or jittery.

 4. Reduce base speed during early tests.
-Essentially, a lower baseSpeed (e.g., 40–60) gives the PID controller more time to react.
+A lower baseSpeed (e.g., 40–60) gives the PID controller more time to react.
 Once tuned, you can gradually increase the speed.

 5. Watch for oscillation vs. sluggishness.
-Specifically, if the robot zig-zags rapidly around the line, Kp is too high or Kd is too low.
+If the robot zig-zags rapidly around the line, Kp is too high or Kd is too low.
 If the robot reacts too slowly and misses curves, Kp is too low.

 Open the Serial Monitor at 9600 baud while testing.
-The calibration values and error readings will help you understand what the robot is seeing and how to adjust the PID gains.
+The calibration values and error readings will help you understand what the robot is seeing and how to adjust the PID gains accordingly.

 If your robot is not performing as expected, the following tables summarize the most common problems and their solutions: